Polk County, Missouri

 Polk County is a county located in the southwestern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 31,519.
+According to the American Community Survey 2024 population was estimated at 32,444.
 The county seat is Bolivar.
 The county was organized January 5, 1835, and is named for Ezekiel Polk.
 Polk County is part of the Springfield metropolitan area.

 History

 Polk County was separated and organized from Greene County on January 5, 1835.
 A supplement to the boundary change was made on March 13, 1835.
 Its original boundaries were later reduced in creating Dade, Dallas, and Hickory counties.
 It was named in honor of Col. Ezekiel Polk of Tennessee, a soldier who served under General George Washington and who was the grandfather of John Polk Campbell and Ezekiel Madison Campbell, brothers who helped to settle Polk and Greene counties.
 Ezekiel Polk was also the grandfather of James K. Polk, who was a member of the US House of Representatives in 1835.
 He was elected President of the United States in 1844.